The David Shealy Skunk Ape Sighting Research Study Documentary

 During a discussion with David Shealy, the Mid Florida Bigfoot Research Team learned that no one has ever attempted to conduct any kind of serious investigation of his sighting in the past 24 years.
 It was then that our research team decided to be the first to ever go out to the location of his sighting in the Everglades to conduct a 3-month research study to search for the truth.

 The team’s research study began in December 2022, when founder Marie Dumont went to the Skunk Ape Research Headquarters in Ochopee, Florida to meet up with David Shealy.
-David took Marie out on an ATV to the actual location of his sighting, which is approximately 1.5 miles behind the campground.
+David took Marie out on an ATV to the actual location of his sighting, which is approximately 1.5 miles behind the campground in the Big Cypress National Preserve.
 The dry season in the Everglades runs from December through April, and due to the amount of water still out in the sawgrass marsh at that time, taking an ATV out there was the most effective way to get to the site.
 They rode around the site together and David retold his Skunk Ape sighting story to Marie and pointed out specific landmarks along the way where things in his video were located.

 In February 2023, the Mid Florida Bigfoot Research Team traveled down to the Everglades to conduct their first reenactment research study of the infamous Skunk Ape sighting and invited guest Bigfoot researchers Mike Familant (Shadow of Big Red Eye) and Wiley Biro (Sussex County Bigfoot) to join them.
 Once there, team members Mike Aguilar and Chris Hensley attempted to run the same general course that the Skunk Ape travelled in the video, while Marie Dumont, Mike Familant and team member Ruby Jo Brew filmed them.
 Due to the water, terrain, heat, holes in the ground, deep mud, thickness and depth of the sawgrass, watching for gators and snakes, and trying to keep from tripping and falling, it was virtually impossible for them to run the course and they could mostly only walk it.
 They were both overheated and exhausted from the experience.